Dfind

 - Miscellaneous features

-- Advanced Options - Search
+- Advanced Search using Multiple

-Multiple Strings
+Folders, Multiple Filespecs, and Multiple Strings

 - Search/Replace